k4ry28/maps-vite/README.md

 # Maps App

 This is a simple web app that uses React + Vite and MapLibre, React Map GL and Tailwind CSS.
-The project is intended to be used as a practice for React hooks, creating better components, and managing the sources and layers of the map dynamically.
+The project is intended to be used as a practice for Front End development, React hooks, creating better components, and managing the sources and layers of the map dynamically.

 ### Technologies